NFT Marketplaces – What to Know Before Buying & Selling NFTs

 NFTs are cryptographic tokens on a blockchain which represent a “one of a kind” asset.
 These assets may exist in either the real-world or the digital world.
 NFTs allow holders not only to prove its authenticity but also the provenance of the underlying asset.
 Their existence allows for the introduction of the concept of scarcity in the digital world.

 As published in the blog post about introducing the Binance NFT Marketplace and Featured by Binance, we are excited to contribute to the trend of digital assets moving to the blockchain.
-By minting NFTs on the blockchain, creators are establishing a direct relationship with their fans—free of any platform risks.
+By minting NFTs on the blockchain, creators are establishing a direct relationship with their fans—with minimal platform risks.
 Everyone, regardless of where you're located or who you are, interacts with NFT contracts in the same way, unfettered by proprietary platforms and restrictions.
 Once minted on the blockchain, the NFTs cannot be altered.
 This confers a strong sense of ownership and permanence.
 The NFT open standards give rise to network effects, interoperability and composability and we believe this will unlock a lot of exciting innovation in digital goods.

 As the NFT space grows, you may find yourself overwhelmed with new updates and information introduced each day.
 To help you get started, we have summed up 4 pointers to consider before you make a transaction on a NFT marketplace.